CSabty/Code-Switch-Arabic-English-Contextual-Embeddings/README.md

 ## How to use
-In order to pre-train a KERMIT model
+In order to pre-train a KERMIT model you need to firstly pre-train an ELECTRA model and use a randomly initialized BERT model.
 ```bash
 python create_kermit.py \
     --initial_bert="/PATH_TO/model.ckpt" \